 Important note for taxpayers in Germany (applicable also to international MLB graduates working in Germany after graduation): The tuition fees for the MLB Program are tax deductible as anticipated professional expenses.

 "I was fortunate to be awarded the Bucerius Global Scholarship which covers my tuition fee and partial living expenses.
-The scholarship helps me financially and it was of great help in getting to Germany to study.
-I am grateful for the career and learning opportunities that the MLB program provides us.
+The scholarship helped me financially.
+I am grateful for the career and learning opportunities that the MLB program provided us.
 It is the bridge between where I was as a lawyer and where I want to be as a lawyer-entrepreneur.
-It is the pivot that I was looking for in my career."
+It is the pivot that I was looking for in my career.
+I work at Delivery Hero in Berlin now."

 "Scholarships make you think about the kindness of people in this world and encourage you to accomplish tremendous things.
-I would probably not be here without this scholarship, and that is the reason why I will be forever grateful for it and I will remember how important it is to help other future students in reaching their dreams."
+I would probably not have been here without this scholarship, and that is the reason why I am forever grateful for it and remember how important it is to help other future students in reaching their dreams."

 The Bucerius Global Scholarship is the most prestigious scholarship offered for the Master of Law and Business Program.
 It honors the best applicants by providing full tuition as well as a stipend for living expenses.

 Applicants who wish to be considered for the Bucerius Global Scholarships must send us their complete scholarship application via e-mail.
-Therefore, please merge and send the following documents to email@example.com:
+Therefore, please merge and send the following documents to maite.schewe(at)law-school.de

 - An essay (in English) of 500 to 750 words that identifies a current legal or business controversy or challenge facing a country, specific region, or the world as such and outlines a realistic approach to address the issue